 - Bedfordshire is a small mostly rural county, not far from London.
-The land is flat, mostly within the beautiful Chiltern Hills, although there are few urban areas (the best known being Luton Airport).
-The main town of Bedford has the highest ratio of Italians in England, a throwback to the immigration of the last World War.
+The land is flat, mostly within the beautiful Chiltern Hills, although there are few urban areas (the best known is Luton Airport).
+Bedford has the highest ratio of Italians, a throwback to immigration of the last World War.

-- Lincolnshire is on the northeast coastline, and has one of the best expanses of sandy shores in England.
-At breeding time, you’ll find thousands of seals in these parts (leave them alone, and keep dogs on leads if you see any).
-As one of the few counties without a major motorway, local shops thrive, as there are no gateways for lorries to thunder down, taking food to major supermarkets.
-The seaside town of Skegness is popular.
+- Lincolnshire is on the northeast coastline, with one of the best expanses of sandy shores in England.
+At breeding time, you’ll find thousands of seals in these parts (leave them alone, and keep dogs safely away).
+As one of the few counties without a motorway, local shops thrive as there are no gateways for lorries to thunder down from supermarket warehouses.

-- Norfolk is a flat and sparsely populated county on the east coast, with miles of wide sandy beaches, the Norfolk Broads (a series of man-made wetlands that are popular with holiday makers and local wildlife) and windmills galore.You could walk for hours here, and not see anyone.
-There are towns and cities, but most of the county is very quiet.
+- Norfolk is a flat and sparsely populated county.
+The Norfolk Broads (a series of man-made wetlands that are popular with holiday makers and wildlife) is accompanied by miles of sandy beach walks and plenty of windmills.
 Even the pretty seaside resorts like Cromer don’t get swamped in summer.

-- Suffolk is just below it, also on the east coast.
-Just as pretty, this is also a county of wide sandy beaches, the Suffolk Broads and pastel-coloured beach huts.
-The county is one of contrasts: from seaside holiday ports like Felixstowe to inland countryside.
+- Suffolk is just south of Norfolk and just as pretty.
+Again there are wide sandy beach, pastel-coloured beach huts and the equally lovely Suffolk Broads.
+A county of contrasts: from seaside holiday ports like Felixstowe to inland countryside.
 Constable’s The Hay Wain painting is set here.